 - Repeat this with the smaller cake tin.

 - Place each cookie in a moderate oven.
-The small cookie should take 10-12 minutes to cook, and the larger cookie should take 15-17 minutes to cook.
+The small cookie should take 10-12 minutes to bake, and the larger cookie should take 15-17 minutes.

 - Fill a snap seal bag with Oreos.
 Use a rolling pin to crush the Oreos so that they’re still chunky.